cjwit/rhythm/source/part3.md

 The following examples present these structures as connected levels of organization.
 When listening, you can use the buttons to have the loop articulate different "scopes" (the measure/grouping of beats, the pulse/beats, and the subdivision/division of beats).

 Note that since these are real audio examples, they don't line up perfectly.
 The performers subtly shift their timing, even over a short period.
-The first example, which demonstrates a duple feel, comes from Argentinean tango.
+The first example, which demonstrates a duple feel, is a version of "St. Louis Blues" by Jim Reese Europe's "Hellfire Band."
+Europe was a popular and successful black bandleader in the early 20th century who led a military band during World War I.

 <div id="example15" class="example"></div>